Money matters | Autism Toolkit

 - Books: Do not feel you have to buy all recommended books.
 The library has multiple copies of key texts that you can borrow but some books you will still need to buy as they are key to your course.
 Ask you tutors which books they recommend buying and which to get second-hand.
 Once you no longer need them, sell them to recover the investment.

-- Course related expenses: Many students underestimate how much they will spend on course related materials (e.g., printing, art work, equipment, etc).
+- Course related expenses: Many students underestimate how much they will spend on course related materials (such as printing, art work, and equipment among others).
 Make sure you budget for these right at the start.

 - Do not underestimate how much money you will spend on household items such as cleaning products and toiletries, they are very expensive.